The Epidemiology of HIV in Canada

 HIV among Indigenous people

-How many Indigenous people are living with HIV in Canada (prevalence)?
+How many Indigenous people are living with HIV in Canada?
+How many new infections are there?

 How is Canada doing at reaching the global HIV targets for Indigenous people?